Nursing Home Abuse Lawyer; Considering A Lawsuit

 Nursing homes and care facilities are meant to help our elderly — to provide them with a safe place to live with dignity and medical attention.
 Our loved ones should not suffer unexplained injuries, malnutrition, sepsis, and especially not untimely death at the hands of their caregivers.
-When a nursing home takes advantage of your trust, we owe it to our loved ones and other patients to address it.
+When a nursing home takes advantage of your trust, we owe it to our loved ones and other patients to address the issue and when appropriate, hold them accountable for their action (or inaction).
 Contact a nursing home abuse lawyer now.
 It is our obligation to protect the most vulnerable in our families.

 Nursing home mistreatment or abuse may include:

 Emotional abuse in nursing homes includes situations where elders are brought into undue emotional distress through language and forms of emotional — rather than physical — violence.
 Forms of emotional violence may include intimidation, humiliation, cruel language, blaming or scapegoating.
 Emotional abuse can be particularly difficult for elders to speak up against; often they may be told “that didn’t happen” or “that must have been your imagination,” even when there were witnesses who heard the abuse.
 If a loved one is emotionally abused in a nursing home, they may use denial as a coping mechanism and out of fear of retaliation from the predatory nursing home worker.

 Physical abuse in nursing homes may be one of the most “easy” forms of abuse to identify — but that is only if family members and friends visit or receive thorough reports of their loved one’s condition.

 Examples of physical abuse include unnecessary or dangerous use of restraints, hitting, scratching, biting, shoving or using undue force when “assisting” elders.
 Nursing home abuse injuries from violence often leave loved ones with bruises, cuts, and other visible marks that may confirm your suspicions, but not always.